CaptainDapper/HollowKnight.RandoMapMod/README.md

 2. Download [the latest release of `RandoMapMod.dll`](https://github.com/CaptainDapper/HollowKnight.RandoMapMod/releases/).
 3. Copy `RandoMapMod.dll` to your Hollow Knight mod folder (for example `C:\Program Files (x86)\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods`).
-4. Start a new game.
-5. Talk to Elderbug 3 times.

-## How it works

-There are five different types of pins:

-* **Small Dark (?)
-Pins** indicate item locations that are considered to be not reachable based on the allowed-skip settings in the randomizer.
-It's possible they are still obtainable through sequence breaks.
-* **Big Red (?)
-Pins** indicate item locations that are currently considered reachable, and one of these will contain the progression you are looking for if you are stuck.
-* **Yellow (!)
-Pins** indicate item locations that are currently considered reachable but still require some form of prerequisite to obtain.
-For example, Grubs for Grubfather or Essence for Seer.
-* **Small Dark ($) Pins** indicate shop locations that are currently considered not reacehable.
-* **Big Green ($) Pins** indicate shop locations that are currently in reachable, as a reminder to the player that the shop may still have items for sale they may need.

 ## Thanks!